aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pivot-tables/add-pivot-field-into-pivot-table/_index.md

 keywords: "Add a pivot field in a pivot table."
 description: "Aspose.Cells Cloud REST API support adding a pivot field in a pivot table.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 40
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Add a pivot field into pivot table
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Add a pivot field into pivot table
 ---

 This REST API indicates to `add` pivot field into into pivot table